DanielGriffiths1182/ruby-codewars-archive/README.md

  getMean([1,3,2,4], 2, 8) should return -1 because 8 is higher than the array's length.

 - 88 (LVL 8) "Is Upcase" - Create a method is_uppercase() to see whether the string is ALL CAPS.

+- 89 (LVL 8) "Remove exclamation marks" - Write function RemoveExclamationMarks which removes all exclamation marks from a given string.